BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data

-Then the appropriate detector pointing for each sample is computed, based on auxiliary data and beam information.
-The Level-2 pipeline also calculates the gain modulation factor, $r$, from the data streams and applies it to minimize $1/f$ noise; see Eq.~(\ref{eq_r}).
+The next low-level step is to compute a gain modulation factor, $r$, from the data streams, and apply this to minimize $1/f$ noise as given by Eq.~\eqref{eq_r}.
 The outputs from the two detector diodes of each radiometer are then combined with appropriate noise weights, to remove the effect of phase switch mismatch, as given by Eq.~\eqref{eq_vout_radiometer}.
 For now, we adopt the same weights as in the official processing.
 However, we note that future work should aim to implement a frequency-dependent weighting scheme as introduced by \Planck\ PR4, which leads to about 8\,\% lower white noise \citep{npipe}.

 In the current \BP\ implementation, neither the ADC correction nor diode weighting algorithms depend on the assumed sky model, and there is therefore no feedback from higher-level analysis steps to these steps.
 Accordingly, these low-level operations are performed as one-time pre-processing steps, saving both CPU time and RAM.
 Only the co-added and ADC-corrected TOD are actually stored in memory during the main processing.